dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 1. Next, obtain a short-lived access token at https://developers.facebook.com/tools/explorer/.
 1. Select the created app, add "ads_read" and "lead_retrieval" permissions, and generate a short-lived access token.
-1. Copy the access token and update it in the `.dlt/secrets.toml` file.
+1. Copy the access token and update it in the `secrets.toml` file.

 #### Exchange _short-lived token_ for a _long-lived token_:

 By default, Facebook access tokens have a short lifespan of one hour.
-To exchange a short-lived Facebook access token for a long-lived token, update the `.dlt/secrets.toml` with client_id, and client_secret and execute the provided Python code.
+To exchange a short-lived Facebook access token for a long-lived token, update the `secrets.toml` with client_id, and client_secret and execute the provided Python code.

 ```python